computernewb/collabvm-1.2.ts/README.md

 ## Compatibility

 The CollabVM server will run on any Operating System that can run Node.JS and Rust.
-This means modern linux distributions and Windows versions.
+This means modern Linux distributions and Windows versions.

 We do not recommend or support running CollabVM Server on Windows due to very poor support for QEMU on that platform.